MouliMohanN/moulin-dev-console-log/README.md

 - **React and Hooks Support**: Built with modern web development in mind, it has first-class support for React.
 It correctly identifies and logs props, state, refs, context from `useContext`, and state/dispatch from `useReducer`.
 It's also smart enough to log the `.current` value of a ref and to ignore `setState` functions.

 - **Full Customization**: Every developer and team has their own style.
 The extension is highly configurable, allowing you to control everything from the log message prefix to the logging function itself.
-You can make it work with your existing logger (like MyLogger or AppLogger) and enforce a consistent style across your project.
+You can make it work with your existing logger (like Winston or Pino) and enforce a consistent style across your project.

 - **Effortless Cleanup**: Forget hunting for `console.log` statements before a commit.
 The extension can tag every log it creates with a unique comment.
 A single command, `Clean Logs`, will then instantly remove all of these tagged logs from a file, ensuring your production code stays clean.